Got a question?

 What duration are the rides?

 We start with a fifteen minute introductory led walk for little ones (usually 2-4 year olds).
-Normally we do hacks or lessons which can be from half an hour to two hours in duration.
+We offer hacks and lessons which can be from half an hour to two hours + in duration.
 The most popular are one hour hacks or lessons especially for people who do not ride regularly.

 What time should I arrive?